-The National Association of Black Accountants (NABA) Chapter here at the University of the District of Columbia, provides students with valuable practicum experience in the “income tax arena,” through their Tax Clinic.
-The students are trained to and prepare tax returns for the public, amounting to $50,000 or less.
-The members, in addition to going out into the community and participate in other volunteer Tax programs, also attend to the public who visits them on campus.
-They interview members of the public, summarize information of the tax filers on an “intake interview sheet” and also complete the tax returns on computerized tax software that is provided by the SBPA.
-One of the quality control aspects of NABA’s Tax Clinic program was that each tax return had to be reviewed by one of the two advisors prior to being release.
-In addition to the Tax Clinic, NABA invites perspective employers on campus to conduct information sessions and also to ensure that the students are kept abreast of the latest guidelines for the CPA and other Accounting issues.
-They attend national conferences and remain fully engaged in other aspect of the university community, and the DC community at-large.
+The UDC chapter of the National Association of Black Accountants (NABA) provides students with valuable practicum experience in the “income tax arena,” through its Tax Clinic.
+Students are trained to prepare tax returns for the public, amounting to $50,000 or less.
+The members, in addition to going out into the community and participate in other volunteer tax programs, also serve members of the public who visit them on campus.
+In addition to the Tax Clinic, NABA invites perspective employers on campus to conduct information sessions and also to ensure that the students are kept abreast of the latest guidelines for the CPA and other accounting issues.
+They attend national conferences and engage in other aspects of the university community, and the DC community at-large.
 UDC School of Business and Public Administration (SBPA) Students – Participate in Congresswoman Norton’s Annual Tax & Financial Services Fair.
-NABA Chapter here at UDC, ensures that you will be professionally astute upon graduation.

 Nonprofit Leadership Alliance (NLA) Student Association

-The UDC-NLA Student Association is a professional student group, driven by student leaders under the guidance of the Campus Director, which focuses on the development of nonprofit management and leadership skills through the practical application of the CNP competencies within the community and the UDC community.
-The purpose of the UDC-NLA Student Association is to plan and participate in activities and programs that will contribute to the student’s development as a Certified Nonprofit Professional.
-This provides students with the hands on experience needed for a career in the social/nonprofit sector.
+The UDC-NLA Student Association is a professional student group which focuses on the development of nonprofit management and leadership skills through the practical application of the CNP competencies within the UDC community and surrounding communities.
+The purpose of the UDC-NLA Student Association is to plan and participate in activities and programs that will contribute to student development as a Certified Nonprofit Professionals.
+This provides students with the hands-on experience needed for a career in the social/nonprofit sector.
 Participation in the Student Association is a requirement of all seeking either the Graduate in Nonprofit Management & Leadership or Undergraduate Certificate in Nonprofit Leadership.
-However, this organization is open to all students graduate or undergraduate interested in the Nonprofit Sector.
+However, this organization is open to all students who are interested in the Nonprofit Sector.

 University of the District of Columbia – Omicron Delta Epsilon, International Honor Society for Economics, Epsilon Chapter of Washington DC.

-Omicron Delta Epsilon International Honor Society for Economics (ODE), one of the world’s largest academic honor societies, was created in 1963 through the merger of two honor societies, Omicron Delta Gamma and Omicron Chi Epsilon.
-In keeping with ODE objectives, Epsilon Chapter recognizes scholastic attainment and honors outstanding achievements in economics; strives to establish close ties between students and faculty in economics and faculty within SBPA and other colleges at the university.
-To be eligible for membership in ODE Epsilon Chapter, students must have a minimum 3.0 GPA and have completed at least 12 credit hours in economics with a 3.0 or better GPA (some finance courses also satisfy course requirements).
-Join us.
-Contacts: EconHonorSoc@udc.edu
+Omicron Delta Epsilon International Honor Society for Economics (ODE), one of the world’s largest academic honor societies, was created in 1963.
+In accordance with ODE objectives, the Epsilon Chapter recognizes scholastic attainment and honors outstanding achievements in economics.
+Additionally, the organization strives to establish close ties between students and faculty in economics, as well as faculty within SBPA and other colleges at the university.
+To be eligible for membership in ODE Epsilon Chapter, students must have a minimum 3.0 GPA and have completed at least 12 credit hours in economics with a minimum 3.0 GPA (some finance courses also satisfy course requirements).
+To learn more, contact the Epsilon chapter at EconHonorSoc@udc.edu.

 The University of the District of Columbia – National Forum of Black Public Administrators (UDC-NFPBA)

-According to the president of NFPBA, we are the only student chapter of NFBPA in the nation.
+UDC is home to the only student chapter of NFBPA in the nation.
 UDC-NFBPA is dedicated to the placement of students in leadership roles in the public sector.
 Through membership, students gain access to a large network of professionals with years of experience and influence in public administration.
 The national chapter serves as a resource to students by providing seminars, scholarships, and mentoring.
-The student chapter benefits from the NFBPAs over 2500 members representing more than 350 jurisdictions.
-Join us!
-Contact us at UDC-NFBPA@udc.edu
+The student chapter benefits from the NFBPA’s membership of over 2,500, which represents more than 350 jurisdictions.
+TO learn more, send an email to UDC-NFBPA@udc.edu